devodog/hardware/README.md

 # hardware
-This repository is to contain various hardware projects for PCB production
+This repository is to contain various hardware projects for PCB production using KiCad.